pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
-* `identifier` - (Optional, Forces new resource) The name of the RDS instance, if omitted, Terraform will assign a random, unique identifier.
+* `identifier` - (Optional, Forces new resource) The name of the RDS instance, if omitted, this provider will assign a random, unique identifier.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifier`.
 * `instance_class` - (Required) The instance type of the RDS instance.